astropy/specutils/docs/spectral_cube.rst

 Loading a cube
 ==============

-We'll use the example cube data ``MaNGA cube``, and load the data from the repository directly into a new ``Spectrum1D`` object:
+We'll use a ``MaNGA cube`` for our example, and load the data from the repository directly into a new ``Spectrum1D`` object:

 .. code-block:: python